eriveraa/VirtualMindTest01/README.md

 - Update the connection string **"cs01"** in **appsetings.json** file.
 Target to your local database and set the user and password required.

 - Update the logging parameters if required.
-By default the appilication logs to Console and File (generated in logs folder).
+By default the application logs to Console and File (generated in logs folder).

 - In the MyAppConfig section, specify the parameters / configuration for each endpoint that provides exchange data to the application and the maximum purchase per month/user.